Multi-Granular Node Pruning for Causal Circuit Discovery: Preliminaries

-Given a transformer model \textbf{Model} $M$ with parameters $\theta$ and a specific task $T$, circuit discovery seeks to find a minimal subgraph $G^* = (N^*, E^*)$ of the model's computational graph $G = (N, E)$ such that the subgraph preserves task performance.
-The Nodes $N$ represent components at various granularities, from entire layers and attention heads down to individual neurons.
-The edge set $E$ represents the computational dependencies between components, where each edge $(u, v) \in E$ indicates that component $v$ receives input from component $u$.
+\textbf{Circuit Discovery Formulation.} Given a transformer model $M$ with parameters $\theta$ and a specific task $T$, circuit discovery seeks to find a minimal subgraph $G^* = (N^*, E^*)$ of the model's computational graph $G = (N, E)$ such that the subgraph preserves task performance.
+The nodes $N$ represent components at various granularities, from entire layers and attention heads down to individual neurons and edge set $E$ represents the computational dependencies between them.

-\textbf{Task-Specific Circuits.} For a task $T$ defined over a dataset $D = \{(x_i, y_i)\}_{i=1}^N$, the performance of a circuit is evaluated as: